Imperia: Economy

 The economy of Imperia is based on tourism, food industry (olive oil and pasta), a specialized agriculture (olive groves and flowers in greenhouses) and on trading and harbour activities.
 The seaside tourism represents an important aspect of the economy of Imperia.

 Geography

 Imperia consists of the two historical districts of Porto Maurizio and Oneglia, which lie on either side of the River Impero that gives its name to the city.

 Porto Maurizio is situated on a peninsula to the west of the river, stretching along the coastline.
-It is the more colourful and wealthy district of the city, threaded by narrow lanes known as carrugi, and its economy centres around the tourist industry.
+It is the wealthiest and most colorful district of the city, threaded by narrow lanes known as carrugi, and its economy centers on the tourist industry.
 It was a possession of Genoa from the 13th century.

-Oneglia (Inéja in Ligurian) lies on an alluvial plain to the east of the Impero, and with its working port is the more modern and industrial of the two districts.
-At its centre lies Dante Square, from which radiate some of the principal roads of the city.
+Oneglia (Inéja in Ligurian) lies on an alluvial plain to the east of the Impero, and with its working port is the most modern and industrialized of the two districts.
+At its centre lies Dante Square, from which radiate some of the main roads of the city.